Alternate return is a facility to control the flow of execution on return from a subroutine. It is often used as a form of error handling:

 end subroutine

-The alternate return is marked by the arguments *
+The alternate return is marked by the arguments * in the subroutine dummy argument list.

-refer to the statements labelled 100
+In the call statement above *100 and *200 refer to the statements labelled 100 and 200 respectively.

-statements corresponding to alternate return have a number.
+In the subroutine itself the return statements corresponding to alternate return have a number.
 This number is not a return value, but denotes the provided label to which execution is passed on return.
-In this case, return 1
+In this case, return 1 passes execution to the statement labelled 100 and return 2 passes execution to the statement labelled 200.
+An unadorned return statement, or completion of subroutine execution without a return statement, passess execution to immediately after the call statement.

 The alternate return syntax is very different from other forms of argument association and the facility introduces flow control contrary to modern tastes.
 More pleasing flow control can be managed with return of an integer "status" code.